How to set-up a healthy home-working space

-From late 2022, there will be different levels of consultancy packages; each of which consists of a remote assessment of your home workstation, individualised recommendations, AND access to the course.
+In the near future, there will be different levels of consultancy packages; each of which consists of a remote assessment of your home workstation, individualised recommendations, AND access to the course.

 I live in Australia/Canada/United States of America (USA)/European Union (EU) and tried to purchase your course, but it did not let me- why?